 If you recall the demonstration of the rotating disks (Part A of the lab), you should realize that there is something wrong.
 For the rotating disk, the center point did not move and had a zero velocity.
 However, the radial velocity at the center of this galaxy is far from zero.
 This is because there are other motions involved besides simple rotation.
 Andromeda and our galaxy may be getting closer together or further away from one another.
 Our Sun is presumably revolving around the center of our Galaxy.
 The Earth is revolving around the Sun and rotating on its axis.
 All of these motions can add to or subtract from the radial velocity due just to the actual rotation of Andromeda.
 The motions of the Sun and Earth are reasonably well known and are corrected for in the values you have just measured.
 However, the overall motion of Andromeda with respect to us is still in the data and has to be determined.
-The simplest way to do this is to assume that the center of Andromeda is not rotating and that all the motion we see there is systemic, i.e., is due to the overall motion of Andromeda.
+The simplest way to do this is to assume that the center of Andromeda.